emberjs/rfcs/text/0567-use-and-resources.md

 #### `teardown`

-A lifecycle hook that tears the `Resource` instance down.
+A lifecycle hook that tears the resource instance down.

-- If no `update` method is defined, runs on the previous instance of `Resource` whenever args or state tracked in `start` updates, before a new instance of the `Resource` is created.
+- If no `update` method is defined, runs on the previous instance of resource whenever args or state tracked in `start` updates, before a new instance of the resource is created.
-- Runs before the parent that the `Resource` belongs to is destroyed.
+- Runs before the parent that the resource belongs to is destroyed.

 #### TypeScript Support